aws/amazon-vpc-cni-k8s/README.md

 If the VPC CNI is installed as an Amazon EKS add-ons (also known as a managed add-on), configure it using [AWS APIs as described in the EKS User Guide](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).

-If the VPC CNI is installed with a Helm Chart, they include this ConfigMap as appropriate.
+If the VPC CNI is installed with a Helm Chart, the ConfigMap is installed in your cluster.
 Review the [Helm Chart information.](https://github.com/aws/eks-charts/tree/master/stable/aws-vpc-cni)

 Otherwise, the VPC CNI may be configured with a ConfigMap, as shown below: